Skip to content

 To avoid the line, go early in the morning.

-We’ve done a couple of foods tours in Bologna and it is one of our favorite things to do!
+We’ve done a couple of foods tours here, and it is one of our favorite things to do in Bologna!
 Our guide took us through the city as we tasted local specialties and discovered some shops and foods that we would have never known about before going on the tour.

 One of the most iconic sights in the Piazza Maggiore in Bologna is the Torre dell’Orologio (Clock Tower.)
 Standing at a height of over 60 meters, this impressive structure was built in 1334 and has been a symbol of time passing throughout its long life.